CLRPain/EmberHacks/README.md

 # The TA

+This Project was made for UTM Hackathon EmberHacks.

 A study buddy that watches you through your webcam and tells you off when you get distracted.

 You pick a TA persona on the title screen, and the app opens your webcam.
 Every few seconds it sends a frame to Google Gemini, which decides whether you're focused and writes a line in your TA's voice.
 If you're distracted, the TA says that line out loud.